Human Body Donation Committee

 Qualifications

-• Be an active member of AAA in good standing who is willing to participate in committee responsibilities.
+• Be an active member of AAA in good standing.

 • Prior experience with body donation programs and/or mortuary science, preferred.